DISHDevEx/fonpr/fonpr/action_handler/README.md

 export TOKEN='<token_string>'
 echo $TOKEN
 ```
-After receiving approval from the repo owner (Org admin), navigate to the respons_ml folder and enter the Python interactive shell by running the command 'python'.
+After receiving approval from the repo owner (Org admin), navigate to the respons_ml folder and enter the Python interactive shell by running the command `python`.

-Copy the following commands line-by-line, updating values between <> characters (remove the angle brackets prior to running) as needed.
+Copy the following commands line-by-line, updating values between `<>` characters (remove the angle brackets prior to running) as needed.

 ```Python